The Best Banks of 2023

 - No required minimums to open checking or savings accounts

 - Fewer U.S. branches than other national banks

-- Can’t open top-tier savings account separately from package
+- Can’t open top-tier savings account separately from relationship tier

 Citibank is great for customers interested in a bank with a solid reputation and who want to build their finances over time at the same institution.
 While Citibank charges some fees, they are similar to what you’d find at other major banks, plus there are ways to waive the fees.
 Citibank has one of the largest selections of checking accounts you’ll find out there.